 Gorilla Trekking in Uganda

 Gorilla trekking in Uganda is one of the world’s most profound wildlife encounters — a journey into the misty forests of East Africa to stand face-to-face with mountain gorillas in their natural habitat.
-Found only in a few pockets of the world, these magnificent primates share over 98% of our DNA and display a range of human-like behaviors — from nurturing their young to showing curiosity toward visitors.
+Found only in a few pockets of the world, these magnificent primates share over 98% of our DNA and display a range of human-like behaviours — from nurturing their young to showing curiosity toward visitors.

 Uganda, often called “The Pearl of Africa,” is home to more than half of the world’s remaining mountain gorilla population.
 Its lush landscapes, ancient rainforests, and deep conservation ethics make it one of the most rewarding destinations for gorilla trekking.
 Whether you’re exploring the iconic Bwindi Impenetrable National Park or the smaller yet equally enchanting Mgahinga Gorilla National Park, Uganda offers a gorilla trekking experience that is raw, authentic, and deeply emotional.